-Medical treatments for FSHD are relatively few, and none are specific to the disease.
-There’s no treatment that can halt or reverse the effects of FSHD, but there are treatments and devices to help alleviate many of the symptoms.
+Medical treatments for facioscapulohumeral muscular dystrophy (FSHD) are relatively few, and none are specific to the disease.
+There is no treatment that can halt or reverse the effects of FSHD, but there are treatments and devices to help alleviate many of the symptoms.

 Surgical procedures to stabilize the shoulder blades (scapulae) by attaching them to the ribs have helped some people with FSHD.

-In this procedure, the scapulae are fixed to the ribs so that they don’t move.
-The patient gains some leverage with the arm on the side that’s had the operation, since the scapulae no longer slide around.
+In this procedure, the scapulae are fixed to the ribs so that they do not move.
+The patient gains some leverage with the arm on the side that’s had the operation because the scapulae no longer slide around.

-Although this type of surgery may actually decrease the arm’s range of motion (since the shoulder blade can no longer rotate normally), the ability of the arm to function may be better, since the arm’s leverage point is now stable.
+Although this type of surgery may actually decrease the arm’s range of motion (because the shoulder blade can no longer rotate normally), the ability of the arm to function may be better because the arm’s leverage point is now stable.

 Massage or warm, moist heat (for example, from hot packs you can put in a microwave) are also good for the discomfort associated with FSHD.

-Therapists advise that exercise shouldn’t cause muscle cramping, significant muscle pain or extreme fatigue.
+Therapists advise that exercise should not cause muscle cramping, significant muscle pain, or extreme fatigue.
 An exercise program for someone with FSHD should be directed by a professional, such as a physical or occupational therapist, who has experience with neuromuscular disorders.
 The program should emphasize exercising muscles that are still relatively strong and resting those that have weakened.
 This can be accomplished with careful positioning and adaptation of standard exercise regimens.

 For more on this topic, see Exercising with a Neuromuscular Disease.

-Consult with your MDA clinic doctor about specific dietary recommendations for you and for advice on dietary supplements.
+Consult with your MDA Care Center physician about specific dietary recommendations for you and for advice on dietary supplements.
 Some doctors recommend the dietary supplement creatine for people with muscle disorders, but it should be taken with care and under medical supervision.